faizalrf/backup/README.md

 ### Sample Execution

+To take a backup, simply pass in the `--mode backup` or `-m backup` for short.

 ```
-[root@ip-172-31-16-196 ~]# ./backup
+[root@ip-172-31-33-148 ~]# ./backupmanager --mode backup
-Created /mariadb/backup/20231020-1306 as desination folder
+Created /mariadb/backup/20231020-1814 as desination folder
 ====================================
-Started Backup: 2023-10-20 13:06:09
+Started Backup: 2023-10-20 18:14:56
 ------------------------------------
-Preparing backup at /mariadb/backup/20231020-1306
+Preparing backup at /mariadb/backup/20231020-1814
 --------------------------------------
-Backup Completed: 2023-10-20 13:06:19
+Backup Completed: 2023-10-20 18:14:57
 --------------------------------------
 ```

 ## Restore

-The `restore.sh` expects the `.secrets` file in the same directory as with the `backup.sh`.
-This script takes a parameter as the backuo folder name.
+The `backupmanager` script expects the `.secrets` file in the same directory.
+This script takes a parameter as the backup folder name.
 This is used to identify which backup will be restored.

 ### Outout

 ```
-bash> ./restore.sh 20231020-1235
+bash> ./backupmanager --mode restore --source 20231020-1750
 ```

-This will restore the backup contained in the `20231020-1235` folder.
-The script expects that the MariaDB data directory is empty, if the folder is not empty the script will fail with appropriate error message.
+This will restore the backup contained in the `20231020-1750` folder.
+The script automatically cleans up the exiting `datadir`, User must ensure the DATA_DIRECTORY is set properly in the `.secrets` file, if the folder is not set or the folder is invalid, the script will fail with appropriate error message.

 ### Sample execution

 ```
-[root@ip-172-31-16-196 ~]# ./restore
-Incorrect arguments...
-Please specify the backup directory to restore from
+[root@ip-172-31-33-148 ~]# ./backupmanager --mode restore
 Usage:
-shell> backupmanager 20231020-1107
+    --mode "backup"
+ or
+    --mode "restore"
+    --source "source folder to restore"
+    --help
 ```

-Execute with proper parameters.
-The backup contains the following three backup directories and logs.
+Execute with proper parameters. `--mode restore` must be acomnied by `--source <folder>`.

 ```
 [root@ip-172-31-16-196 backup]# ls -lrt